 As described under the heading "Voting Securities and Principal Holders of Voting Securities" on page 3 of this Circular, the holders of Class A Subordinate Voting Shares and the holders of Class B Special Voting Shares are entitled, voting separately as class to elect one-third (four of the twelve directors) and two-thirds (eight of the twelve directors), respectively, of the members of Fiera Capital's Board of Directors.
 The articles of Fiera Capital provide that the Board of Directors will have twelve members.
-The term of office of each director will expire upon the next annual election of directors or the election of his or her successor unless he or she resigns form office or his or her office becomes vacant by death, removal or other cause.
+The term of office of each director will expire upon the next annual election of directors or the election of his or her successor unless he or she resigns from office or his or her office becomes vacant by death, removal or other cause.
 At the Meeting, there will be a separate vote (at which only the holders of Class A Subordinate Voting Shares will be entitled to vote) in respect of the election of each of the four nominees referred to below as Class A Directors, and a further separate vote (at which only the holders of Class B Special Voting Shares will be entitled to vote) in respect of the election of each of the eight nominees referred to below as Class B Directors.
 As provided for in the enclosed form of proxy or voting instruction form, the Shareholders may vote for each director individually, subject to the particularities described under the heading "Voting Securities and Principal Holders of Voting Securities".
 Moreover, on March 20, 2013, the Board of Directors adopted a majority voting policy, which is described under the heading "Majority Voting Policy" on page 16 of this Circular.

-Each of the nominees listed below is currently a director of Fiera Capital, except for Lise Pistono, and each nominee is proposed to be elected as a director of Fiera Capital to serve until the termination of the next annual meeting of shareholders or until his or her successor is elected or appointed.
-Mr. W. Ross Walker, currently a director of Fiera Capital, will not stand for re-election.
-Ms. Christiane Bergevin, currently a director and the Chair of the Audit Committee of Fiera Capital, will not stand for re-election.
+Each of the nominees listed below is currently a director of Fiera Capital, except for Brian Davis and Todd M. Morgan, and each nominee is proposed to be elected as a director of Fiera Capital to serve until the termination of the next annual meeting of shareholders or until his or her successor is elected or appointed.
+Luc Paiement, currently a director of Fiera Capital, will not stand for re-election.